Register your company in Singapore fully online with expert local support.

 Registered office address SGD 60–2,400/year Virtual office (SGD 5–200/month) is sufficient and standard for foreign founders

-Statrys all-in package SGD 4,095 (promo: SGD 3,686) Includes incorporation + company secretary + nominee director + registered address
+Statrys all-in package SGD 4,095 Includes incorporation + company secretary + nominee director + registered address

 10% discount promotion for Statrys company registration service in Singapore

-The full process takes 1–3 business days for most straightforward applications.
+The full registration process takes 1 to 3 business days for most straightforward applications.
 Here is how it works.

-Submit a name application through ACRA's BizFile+ Name Application.
-Names are typically approved within a few hours if unique and free of restricted words or trademark conflicts.
+Submit a name application through ACRA's Bizfile Name Application.
+Names are usually approved within a few hours if unique and free of restricted words or trademark conflicts.
 Once approved, your name is reserved for 120 days.
 Your CSP handles this step if you don't have a Singpass.

 • Certified copies of passports for all directors and shareholders